groupdocs-search/GroupDocs.Search-Products/content/search/java/case-sensitive/txt.en.md

       content: |
         ```java {style=abap}
-        // Set the path for the index folder
+        // Define the location for the index storage
         Index index = new Index("c:/MyIndex");

-        // Provide the folder path containing documents for the search
+        // Point to the folder containing documents to search
         index.add("c:/MyDocuments");

+        // Enable case-sensitive mode in the search settings
+        SearchOptions options = new SearchOptions();
+        options.setUseCaseSensitiveSearch(true);

-        // Run a search with a complex query
+        // Execute the search
-        SearchResult result = index.search("lorem AND impsum");
+        SearchResult result = index.search("Lorem", options);
         ```

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Powerful tools for document search and indexing"
-  description: "GroupDocs.Search for Java simplifies text searches and data indexing for over 70 formats.
-Its advanced tools let you find and manage content effortlessly."
+  title: "Enhanced Search and Indexing Tools"
+  description: "With GroupDocs.Search for Java, you can streamline document search and indexing for more than 70 formats, making it easier to locate and organize information."
-  image: "/img/search/features_boolean.webp" # 500x500 px
+  image: "/img/search/features_case-sensitive.webp" # 500x500 px
-  image_description: "Key features of GroupDocs.Search"
+  image_description: "Highlights of GroupDocs.Search"
   features:
     # feature loop
-    - title: "Comprehensive text search"
+    - title: "Flexible Text Search"
-      content: "Search across multiple formats like PDFs, Word documents, spreadsheets, and more.
-Use options such as exact matching, fuzzy search, and wildcard queries to refine results."
+      content: "Search through documents such as PDFs, Word files, and spreadsheets with ease.
+Use tools like exact match, fuzzy search, and wildcard support to refine your results."

     # feature loop
-    - title: "Efficient data indexing"
+    - title: "Efficient Index Management"
-      content: "Build and maintain indexes for faster document searches.
-This feature organizes data efficiently, making it easy to handle large document collections."
+      content: "Organize and index large datasets to improve search speed and performance when handling big document collections."

     # feature loop
-    - title: "Multi-language support"
+    - title: "Support for Global Languages"
-      content: "Search in documents written in over 80 languages.
-Enhance accuracy by leveraging morphological word forms and different keyboard layouts."
+      content: "Perform searches in more than 80 languages, accommodating different keyboard layouts and linguistic variations for better accuracy."

     # feature loop
-    - title: "Flexible search customization"
+    - title: "Customizable Search Filters"
-      content: "Adjust search settings with features like case sensitivity, date range filters, and exclusions to refine your results."
+      content: "Adjust search criteria with options like case sensitivity, date range filtering, and exclusion of unwanted words or data during indexing."

   code_samples_ext:
     # code sample ext loop
-    - title: "Using complex boolean search queries"
+    - title: "Example: Case-Sensitive Search Queries"
       content: |
-        This example demonstrates how to perform Boolean searches in PDF files.
+        This example demonstrates how to implement case-sensitive searches for TXT documents.
       code:
         title: "Java"
         content: |
           ```java {style=abap}
-          // Set the folder for the search index
+          // Define the directory for the search index
           Index index = new Index("c:/MyIndex");

-          // Provide the path to the documents to search
+          // Specify the location of the document folder
           index.add("c:/MyDocuments");

-          // Construct the query using Boolean logic
+          // Set up a search query
-          SearchQuery wordQuery1 = SearchQuery.createWordQuery("Lorem");
+          SearchQuery wordQuery = SearchQuery.createWordQuery("Lorem");
-          SearchQuery wordQuery2 = SearchQuery.createWordQuery("ipsum");
-          SearchQuery booleanQuery = SearchQuery.createAndQuery(wordQuery1, wordQuery2);

-          // Retrieve the search results
+          // Perform the document search
-          SearchResult result = index.search(booleanQuery);
+          SearchOptions options = new SearchOptions();
+          options.setUseCaseSensitiveSearch(true);

           // Process the retrieved results
+          SearchResult result = index.search(wordQuery, options);

+          // {code_1.comment_7}
           System.out.println("Documents: " + result.getDocumentCount());
           System.out.println("Occurrences: " + result.getDocumentCount());
           ```